Is there a best time to schedule for a job interview?

 Research shows that decision fatigue kicks in as the day goes on, and people start getting more cautious or attentive; hence less likely to pay close attention to the applicant’s qualification and expertise levels

-Choose Between 10 and 10:30 AM
+Choose between 10 and 10:30 AM

 If you can suggest an interview time, choosing a morning time slot between 10 and 10:30 helps with making sure that both the candidate and the interviewer are alert, have taken care of the important and pressing matters before the meeting.

+You must avoid scheduling interviews before and after other important meetings/commitments you have that day.
 Interviews can be stressful as is, so avoid scheduling them on the days right before or after important commitments and/or meetings you may have in order to avoid the added stress.

 Founder & CEO, Hire Talent